AdobeDocs/campaign.en/help/v8/config/replication.md

 In addition to these technical workflows, Campaign v8 relies on specific technical workflows to manage [data replication](#data-replication).

 * **[!UICONTROL Replicate Reference tables]**
-    This workflow performs automatic replication of reference tables that need to be present on Campaign local database (Postgres) and Cloud database (Snowflake).
+    This workflow performs automatic replication of reference tables that need to be present on Campaign local database (Postgres) and Cloud database ([!DNL Snowflake]).
 It is scheduled to execute every hour, daily.
 If **lastModified** field exists, replication happens incrementally, otherwise the whole table is replicated.
 The order of the tables in the array below is the order used by the replication workflow.
 * **[!UICONTROL Replicate Staging data]**
     This workflow replicates staging data for unitary calls.
 It is scheduled to execute every hour, daily.
 * **[!UICONTROL Deploy FFDA immediately]**